PALMER -- The world's only icebreaking catamaran is getting parked at the dock.

 After taking ownership in April 2012, the borough moved the ferry to Ward Cove near the Ketchikan shipyard where it was built.

 Officials started trying to sell the Susitna more than a year ago.
-Meanwhile, it's cost about $1.2 million to keep the ferry at Ward Cove and prepared for potential buyers looking to do a test run.
+Meanwhile, it has cost about $1.2 million to keep the ferry at Ward Cove and prepared for potential buyers looking to do a test run.

 As of this month, officials say, no suitable offers have arrived